steffenhaug/plox/README.md

 (plese send help)

+# inspiration, background
+- making _nice_ plots in Python is really annoying
+    - latex as backend, generate postscript
+    - doesnt work for animations at all
+    - very slow

+- inspired by beautiful maths videos
+    - 3b1b
+    - freya holmér
+    - mathologer

+- need a tool that can create figures that are
+    - animated (60 fps+ videos)
+    - _high quality_ typography, meaning: scale independent, no artefacts

+- main challenge is text, but also
+    - arbitrarty quadratic spline contours
+    - lines & dots
+    - circle arcs
+    - axes, grid
+    - dotted lines

 Uses a variant of Evan Wallaces color flipping method but replaces the color accumulation techniques for winding number calculation and anti-aliasing by drawing with XOR color logic into a multisample α-texture.